ibm-cloud-docs/vpc/bare_metal_server_manage.md

 ```
 {: pre}

-After issuing the above command, you receive a message to verify whether or not to proceed with the firmware update.
+After you issue this command, you receive a message to verify whether to proceed with the firmware update.

-> This option upgrades BIOS and BMC firmware on your server.
-Backup your server before proceeding.
-The server will be unavailable during the process.
+> This option upgrades the BIOS and BMC firmware on your server.
+Back up your server before you proceed.
+The server is unavailable during the process.
 Proceed (y/n)?

 For a full list of command options, see [ibmcloud is bare-metal-server-firmware-update](/docs/vpc?topic=vpc-vpc-reference#bare-metal-server-firmware-update).